Filter by College:

 Tyrone was also a founding member of the Winton Community Free Methodist Church since 1986, after joining their Bible study in 1983.
 He filled many roles including delegate and pulpit supply.
 His favorite memory of church was teaching Vacation Bible School.

 Tyrone was preceded in death by his loving wife Elizabeth Ann (Liz) Hamilton and parents Eddie and Callie Marshall Williams.
-He leaves behind sisters Jacqueline Brooks, Wanda Willliams-Gee, and Andrea Martin (Darryl) as well as five nieces and nephews Damon Williams, Shaticka Brooks, Jordan Gee, Chelsea Martin, and Camryn Gee and three great-nephews Damani Pruitt, Larone Mills, and Jayce Sparks.
+He leaves behind sisters Jacqueline Brooks, Wanda Williams-Gee, and Andrea Martin (Darryl) as well as five nieces and nephews Damon Williams, Shaticka Brooks, Jordan Gee, Chelsea Martin, and Camryn Gee and three great-nephews Damani Pruitt, Larone Mills, and Jayce Sparks.

 Daniel Montague

-Sadly we are reporting the death on December 28 of a distinguished and dedicated former member of the Willamette community, Daniel Montague.
 Daniel served as a professor of physics emeritus from 1969-2000 and was named the Oregon Professor of the Year in 1995.
 Among his many endeavors, Dan was the university’s Marshal for many years.
 He also began an internship with Argonne National Laboratory in Illinois, in which several Willamette physics students participated for many years.
 Dan moved to Washington state to be near his sons and their families in the fall of 2023 after his wife’s passing earlier that year.
 Dan will be missed by all who knew him.

 Christianne Strum